 Can you judge apples by appearances?

 Apples are the most popular seasonal fruit in Japan in winter.
 You can see a lot of them piling up everywhere.
-I don’t know whether it’s because my wife really likes them or just because they are cheap in this season, though.
-Anyway, she always goes straight to an apple stand in any supermarkets.
+My wife always goes straight to an apple stand in any supermarkets, though I don’t know whether it’s because my wife really likes them or just because they are cheap in this season.
+Anyway, I eat many apples in winter, apart from whether I like it or not.

 Her way of selecting apples looks like some magic ritual.
 With a serious look on her face, checking them from every angle, mumbling something, she carefully picks out the ones she thinks best.
-That’s why I eat apples a lot these days.
-To be honest, I can’t see any big difference in taste between what she and I chose.
+I don’t want to deny her efforts, but I can’t see any big difference in taste between what she and I chose, to be honest.

 Even careful selection is no guarantee